 …and I got that phone number.
 Let the games begin…

-…her invitation was to WEDNESDAY NIGHT CHURCH SERVICE!
+…her invitation was for me to accompany her to WEDNESDAY NIGHT CHURCH SERVICE!

-But it gets worse (I know, the Christian in me should be saying, “It gets better”, but not during THOSE years).
+But it gets worse (I know, the Christian in me should be telling you, “It gets better”.
+Sorry, not during THOSE years).
 For the record, I’m not that guy today, so don’t go gathering a small mob and a bunch of stones.
 This was back then…

 Towards the end of service, the pastor began “seeing” the congregants’ individual needs for prayer and healing.

-“I see someone… …who is struggling with indecision.
+“I see someone…” he began, “…who is struggling with indecision.
 Someone who is at a crossroads in life.
 Someone who is fighting for family unity… “

 I know, I know.
 Kenny Davis, you are the-